ibm-cloud-docs/natural-language-understanding/language-support.md

   </tbody>
 </table>

-&#42; Sentiment detection for this language works best on social media based data, like tweets.
+&#42; Sentiment detection for this language works best on social media data, such as tweets.
 Further accuracy improvements are planned in the near future.

 ## Dutch
 {: #dutch}